5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 It's ⌹⌹.⌹⌹ plus ⌹⌹.⌹⌹.
 ~~~

-Note that the hyphen is treated as a meta character here: it means "all digits from 0 to 9".
+Note that the minus is treated as a meta character here: it means "all digits from 0 to 9".

 Even shorter: